All EU citizens living in Scotland must have immigration leave. The type of leave you need depends on:

 EU citizens who came to live in Scotland from 1 January 2021

-If you’re an EU citizen who started to live in Scotland from 1 January 2021 you’re not protected by the Withdrawal Agreement.
-You’re not eligible to apply to the EUSS.
-You must apply through the UK Government's immigration rules to live, work and study in Scotland.
+If you started to live in Scotland from 1 January 2021, you must apply through the UK Government's immigration rules to live, work and study here.

 Scottish Government support for EU citizens

-The Scottish Government has produced a package of support to help EU citizens stay in Scotland.
-This package of support includes:
+We have support to help EU citizens stay in Scotland.
+This includes:

 - factsheets published by JustRight Scotland

 - Citizens Advice Scotland's EU Citizens' Support Service

 - Citizens' Rights Project briefing and outreach events

 Citizens Advice Scotland run a free national helpline as part of their EU Citizens' Support Service.